hunter-teacher-cert/reg_assignments-SAYbaw/FinalProjectSabaughSpring22/UNIX_AWKminiLesson.md

 		awk 'BEGIN {FS = ","} NR == 1 {for (i = 1;i < NF + 1;i++){ print $i " = " i "\n"}}' ted.txt

-Notice that the ‘for’ loop in AWK is the same as it is in JAVA and other C languages, and there is no need for a concatenation operator like in other languages.
+Notice that the ‘for’ loop in AWK is the same as it is in JAVA and other C languages, and there is no need for a concatenation operator like in other languages in the print statement.
 We can also save this table to a text file so we have it later for reference.

 		awk 'BEGIN {FS = ","} NR == 1 {for (i = 1;i < NF + 1;i++){ print $i " = " i "\n" > "tedTable.txt"}}' ted.txt